rodfarah/leetcode/README.md

-# leetcode exercises I have solved
+# I have started to solve leetcode exercises recently, but please check my "exercism" repository first,
+# because you will find much more solved exercises there.